kestra-io/docs/content/docs/05.concepts/system-flows.md

 Automate maintenance workflows with System Flows.

-System Flows are designed to handle periodically executed background operations that keep your platform running, but which you would generally prefer to keep out of sight.
+System Flows periodically execute background operations that keep your platform running, but which you would generally prefer to keep out of sight.
 These flows automate maintenance workflows, such as:

 1. Sending [alert notifications](https://kestra.io/blueprints/system/250-set-up-alerts-for-failed-workflow-executions-using-slack)
 2. Creating automated support tickets when critical workflows fail